AndrewPoppe/CAS_Authenticator/README.md

   - **ID Field**: Optional.
 This allows the EM to store the username of the person who authenticated.
 It should be a text field on the survey defined above
 - **Report**: The public report CAS should be integrated with (repeatable)
 - **Dashboard**: The public dashboard CAS should be integrated with (repeatable)
+- **File**: The file in the project's file repository that CAS should be integrated with, if sharing that file publicly (repeatable)
+- **Folder**: The folder in the project's file repository that CAS should be integrated with, meaning that any files in that folder will have CAS authentication if shared publicly (repeatable)